 - Identifying mobile users – understand who is accessing your website via mobile and what their habits are.
 One starting point is to research the audience you want to attract and understand their online behaviour.
 Do they have a smartphone?
 Are they technically savvy?
 How often do they use their mobile phone to browse the internet?
 You should also ask these questions of existing users of your website.

 You’ve done the digital marketing strategy research and the mobile man from Del Monte says “Yes”.
 Now you have to decide how to do it.
 There are two ways: responsive design and mobile-specific.

 This has become popular as the responsiveness is built when the HTML and CSS is created.
 It is not create a separate website and can be easily maintained.
 It can be done as part of the website redesign project.
 Responsive design is good for websites that are principally presenting information for users, e.g. services, news etc. These websites typically have little mobile specific functionality.

-Mobile-only websitesMobile-only websites are built as separate websites, with a different design and (sometimes) different content to the main website.
-It can however, still use the same database as an existing website and share the same functionality.
-The advantage of mobile-only websites is that you can tailor a specific mobile experience for users that is completely different to your standard website.
-It is also a way of overcoming the need to develop an app on multiple platforms (though there are other considerations for this).
 Creating this type of mobile website is usually done when users need to perform specific actions on their mobiles when they are out.
 A good example is National Rail – they have a mobile specific website where the immediate action is to search for a journey.
 A downside of mobile-only websites is that they are separate websites and therefore need their own maintenance and potentially support budget.
 This may be a burden that you don’t want or afford.

 When assessing what type of mobile website you want to create, the question of whether or not to create an app is likely to come up.
 Some companies choose to develop apps rather than mobile websites.
 Key differences between mobile websites and apps are:

 - A mobile-only website will render correctly regardless of what mobile operating system you are using.
 It is not limited to a particular company or phone type.
 If you are developing an app, you must select a platform or develop for all, which can be expensive.